verbb/workflow/docs/template-guides/front-end-submission.md

 `approve-submission` | For a publisher to approve and publish a submission.
 `reject-submission` | For a publisher to reject a submission.

-For publishers, you can optionally include a notes field in your form submission:
+For publishers, you can optionally include a notes' field in your form submission:

 ```twig
 <input type="hidden" name="publisherNotes" value="I agree, this post is amazing">
 ```

-For example, we can setup forms to revoke a submission, by first fetching any pending submissions in Workflow and constructing similar forms for each action.
+For example, we can set up forms to revoke a submission, by first fetching any pending submissions in Workflow and constructing similar forms for each action.

 :::tip
 Workflow always deals with drafts, which is why we use the `entry-revisions/save-draft` endpoint for all actions.